csc301-fall-2022/FaceBlur/README.md

 # team-project-18-uoft-t
-team-project-18-uoft-t created by GitHub Classroom
+team-project-18-uoft-t created by GitHub Classroom.
+- Siddarth Dagar
+- Baker Jackson
+- Jason You
+- Kenneth Miura
+- Emily Chang
+- Michelle Chernyi
+- Lorena Buciu

 # Running:
+Please see wiki for in-depth guide.

 1. Ensure that your local instance of postgres is started
 2. Open a new terminal and go into `api` directory, follow setup instructions in the README.md there.
 3. Open a new terminal and go into the `frontend` directory, follow setup instructions in the README.md there.

 # Commits
-SQUASH ON MERGE
+Squash on merge.